cab302-qut/Introduction-to-CAB302/README.md

 If all goes well, you should just be able to navigate to **src -> intro -> Introduction** to open up the main source file for the project.
 From there, click one of the green arrows (either the one next to the class definition or the one next to the main method) and click Run 'Introduction.main()' to run the program, which should show 'Welcome to CAB302' in ASCII art.
 If the green arrows are not present, look at the top of the source file window - there may be a message there saying that the JDK is not set up.
 Clicking that message should allow you to select **Amazon Corretto 21** and resolve that problem.
 ![Run Project in IntelliJ IDEA](./images/RunProject.png).
 ![Run Project Executed in IntelliJ IDEA](./images/ProjectExecuted.png).

+#### NOTE: You can use SSH addresses however you will need to configure SSH keys